 • Primary buyers of such bonds consist of retail and institutional investors, although demand usually emanates from financial institutions.

-• In India, it comprises of G-Secs or treasury bills. - Corporate Bond Market
+• In India, it comprises G-Secs or treasury bills. - Corporate Bond Market

 • This market covers corporate bonds, which refers to the bonds issued by companies to raise funds in order to expand their businesses, run operations, and service debts.